 - Add to a baking tray lined with a silicone mat, and bake at 250 F for 30 minutes.

 - Stir, return to oven for another 15 minutes.
 Turn the oven off, and let it sit until desired consistency.
-If you like them soft and pliable, they may be ready within minutes, or if you like them crunchy, leave them in a bit longer or a lot longer:) (like me)
+If you prefer them soft and pliable, they may be ready within minutes, or if you like them crunchy, leave them in a bit longer or a lot longer:) (like me)

 - Store in an airtight container.